 1. You Can Become Slim and Fit Without Ever Weighing Yourself

 Ditch the scales because measuring is a far more accurate way to track your journey to a healthy body.
 My personal trainer weighed me at the start of my healthy eating journey but did not tell me the number.
 We tracked my measurements on a regular basis, and before long the fact I was getting smaller, stronger and healthier was quite simply visible.
 I lost 4 dress sizes without getting weighed once.
 In short, I became slim and fit without ever weighing myself.

 The only point at which I got weighed was when people asked “but how much weight have you lost”?
 I then asked my PT the original number, got weighed and made the calculation.
 That is the only reason I know I lost over 30 pounds (over 2 stone) .

 If you are willing to ditch the scales, the measurement method could work for you too.

 2. You Can Wear a Smaller Dress Size But Still Weigh More

-We are conditioned to think about size in terms of weight and it’s time we stopped.
+We are conditioned to think about size in terms of weight but it’s time we ditch the scales and stop it!
 My PT, Debbie Wyer, shared a story that changed how I thought about weight forever.
 Before Debs started training others, she wanted to improve her eating habits and reduce her dress size.
 She weighed and measured herself at the start of her healthy eating and exercise journey, but just measured herself throughout.
 In the end, she lost lots of inches and 2 whole dress sizes.
 However, when she stepped on the scale, she had lost hardly any weight at at all.
 Could there be a more convincing argument for why women need to ditch the scales?